Africa: Independence struggles

 Imperial rule by Europeans continued until after the conclusion of World War II, when almost all remaining colonial territories gradually obtained formal independence.
 Independence movements in Africa gained momentum following World War II, which left the major European powers weakened.
 In 1951, Libya, a former Italian colony, gained independence.
 In 1956, Tunisia and Morocco won their independence from France.
-Ghana followed suit the next year (March 1957), becoming the first of the sub-Saharan colonies to be granted independence.
+Ghana followed suit in 1957), becoming the first of the sub-Saharan colonies to be granted independence.
 Over the next decade, waves of decolonisation took place across the continent, culminating in the 1960 Year of Africa and the establishment of the Organisation of African Unity in 1963.

 Portugal's overseas presence in sub-Saharan Africa (most notably in Angola, Cape Verde, Mozambique, Guinea-Bissau, and São Tomé and Príncipe) lasted from the 16th century to 1975, after the Estado Novo regime was overthrown in a military coup in Lisbon.
-Rhodesia unilaterally declared independence from the United Kingdom in 1965, under the white minority government of Ian Smith, but was not internationally recognised as an independent state (as Zimbabwe) until 1980, when black nationalists gained power after a bitter guerrilla war.
+Rhodesia unilaterally declared independence from the United Kingdom in 1965, under the white minority government of Ian Smith but was not internationally recognised as an independent state (as Zimbabwe) until 1980, when black nationalists gained power after a bitter guerrilla war.
 Although South Africa was one of the first African countries to gain independence, the state remained under the control of the country's white minority, initially through qualified voting rights and from 1956 by a system of racial segregation known as apartheid, until 1994.